realgrapedrop/xrpl-validator-dashboard/docs/INSTALL_GUIDE.md

 ### Dashboard Preservation

 Your dashboards are automatically protected during updates:
-- Main and Cyberpunk dashboards get timestamped backup copies
+- Main, Cyberpunk, and Light Mode dashboards get timestamped backup copies
 - Custom dashboards you created are preserved with timestamps
 - Previous backup copies accumulate (not overwritten)
 - JSON backups saved to `data/dashboard-backups/` for manual recovery